rubygarage/rubygarage.github.com/slides/rack.markdown

 ## Rack::Reloader

-When you change some code in your application or in `config.ru` you need to 'rackup' your application one more time.
+When you change some code in your application (except `config.ru`) you need to 'rackup' your application one more time.
 The reason is that `Rack` is not able to reload the code of application.

 For such reason, it's recommended to use `Rack::Reloader` middleware